ArthurAlexandersson/vimrc/README.md

 	git clone --depth=1 git@github.com:ArthurAlexandersson/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_awesome_vimrc.sh

-### Install for multiple users
-To install for multiple users, the repository needs to be cloned to a location accessible for all the intended users.

-	git clone --depth=1 /git@github.com:ArthurAlexandersson/vimrc.git opt/vim_runtime
-	sh /opt/vim_runtime/install_awesome_parameterized.sh /opt/vim_runtime user0 user1 user2
-	# to install for all users with home directories, note that root will not be included
-	sh /opt/vim_runtime/install_awesome_parameterized.sh /opt/vim_runtime --all

-Naturally, `/opt/vim_runtime` can be any directory, as long as all the users specified have read access.

 ## Fonts

 I recommend using [IBM Plex Mono font](https://github.com/IBM/plex) (it's an open-source and awesome font that can make your code look beautiful).
 The Awesome vimrc is already setup to try to use it.